mark-watson/PythonAIBook/manuscript/Knowledge_Representation_Semantic_Web_and_Linked_Data.md

   "2008-05-11" .
 ```

-Note that I split one RDF statement across three lines (3-5) here to fit page width.
+Note that I split one RDF statement across three lines (3-5) but this could have been on one line.
 The RDF statement on lines 3-5 is legal and will be handled correctly by RDF parsers.
 Here we just represent the date as a string.
 We can add a type to the object representing a specific date:

 ```sparql
 @prefix xsd: <http://www.w3.org/2001/XMLSchema#> .